THE DHARMA FLOWER SUTRA SEEN THROUGH

 that is praised by the Buddhas.

-For those who are capable
+Those who are capable

 of holding to this sutra